devopstrainings/linux-basics-katakoda/linux-adminstration/step6.md

 ls -l
 `{{execute}}

-When we want to change the ownership
+When we want to change the ownership we use `chown` command.
+When we want to change the group ownershio then we use

 When we create a file the permissions to that file is getting the information from the user whom created that file.